bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/Geodatapackage_and_otherformats.md

  Layer -> Create Layer -> New GeoDataPackage Layer or Find GeoPackage in the Browser -> Right Click -> Create Database

  This will open a window where you set the database location, Name, Geometery type and Projection.
-When using this tool you need to create at least 1 layer when making a new Geodatapackage.
+You need to create at least 1 layer when making a new Geodatapackage.

  ![New Geodatapackage1](../images/Layer_New_Geodata_Package.JPG)
  ![New Geodatapackage2](../images/Layer_New_Geodata_Package2.JPG)